History of military logistics: Second World War

 The Japanese also captured the major sources of quinine.
 Malaria was a major medical and military problem in many theatres of war.
 The US Marines in the Guadalcanal campaign had 5,000 hospital admissions for malaria among a force of 16,000 after two months on Guadalcanal, while the Australian force at Milne Bay reported over 5,000 cases of malaria among the force of 12,000 in November 1942.
 Neil Hamilton Fairley persuaded the UK and US authorities to produce atebrin and plasmoquine, antimalarial drugs that had been developed in Germany in the 1920s and 1930s.
 The development of penicillin by Howard Florey and his team was a significant advance in the treatment of wounds with antibiotics.
 During the campaign in Western Europe in 1944–1945, penicillin was widely used both to treat infected wounds and as a prophylactic to prevent wounds from becoming infected.
-Gas gangrene had killed 150 out of every 1,000 casualties in the First World War, but the instance of this disease now disappeared almost completely.
+Gas gangrene had killed 150 out of every 1,000 casualties in the First World War, but the incidence of this disease now disappeared almost completely.
 Open fractures now had a recovery rate of better than 94 per cent, and recovery from burns of one-fifth of the body or less was 100 per cent.

 In the North African campaign, the Italians struggled to supply their forces through the inadequate ports in Libya, while the British had access to the Suez.
 In the Siege of Tobruk, destroyers were used to resupply the garrison, as freighters were too vulnerable to air attack.
 At the same time, retention of the port stretched the German and Italian supply lines, making offensive action into Egypt more difficult.
 Resupplying the garrison of Malta was even more hazardous, requiring major operations, as were the Arctic convoys that brought aid to the Soviet Union, so much so that they had to be suspended in July and August 1942.
 Safer routes were developed through Iran and Siberia, and the Black Sea after it was reopened in 1945.